Which models stay strong across heterogeneous datasets and probabilistic settings?

 How to interpret it

-- —High Skill Score means the model beats a seasonal naive baseline by a wider margin.
+- —High MASE Skill Score means the model beats a seasonal naive baseline by a wider margin across all 100 tasks.

 - —Cross-check with domain-specific benchmarks before making a production choice.